zmenciso/dotfiles/README.md

 ##  i3-gaps

-It is recommended to install i3-gaps after installing another DE like GNOME, since these configs use some GTK system utilities, applications, and themes.
+I recommended installing i3-gaps after installing another DE like GNOME, since these configs use some GTK system utilities, applications, and themes.

 Requires:
   - `i3-gaps` or `i3-gaps-rounded`